- Every child between the ages of 5-18 who auditions receives a role

-Auditions for James and the Giant Peach Jr. will take place by appointment on Saturday, August 26 from 10:00 a.m. - 4:00 p.m.
-To schedule an appointment for an audition, send an email request to firstname.lastname@example.org with your name, age, and phone number.
+Auditions for Aladdin Jr. will take place by appointment on Tuesday, May 22 from 5:00-9:00 p.m.
+To schedule an appointment for an audition, send an email request with your name, age, and phone number to firstname.lastname@example.org.
 You will receive a reply with your appointment time.
 Audition appointments will be filled on a first-come, first-served basis.